A Short Commentary on

 Because, if under the power of disturbing emotions

-We talk about the faults of others who are bodhisattvas,
+We talk about the faults of others

 We ourselves will degenerate.

 We need to stop looking at others with the idea of trying to pick or find faults in them.
 We never know who others might be or what their attainment is.
 Especially as Mahayana practitioners, we need to have thoughts only of helping and benefiting others, not of faulting them.